becathey/culture-series-react/README.md

 ## Create Data File

-In the `src/pages/` directory, create an `article-content.js` file for your data:
+In the `src/pages/` directory, create an `article-content.js` file for your data.
+Create an object for each article/page in the following format:

 ```
 const articles = [